 As an Amazon Associate, I earn from qualifying purchases.

 One of my favorite pancake hacks is using a spring-loaded ice cream scoop to scoop batter.
 This helps make sure all pancakes are the same size and cook evenly.
-This is the scoop I use and love the most!
-I also use it to scoop muffins out and a smaller one for things like cookies and meatballs.

 If you enjoy this recipe, remember to vote 5 stars!
 It helps others find it and totally makes my day.